knative/docs/docs/serving/autoscaling/kpa-specific.md

 Stable mode is used for general operation, while panic mode by default has a much shorter window, and will be used to quickly scale a revision up if a burst of traffic arrives.

 !!! note
-    When using panic mode, the revision will not scale down to avoid churn.
-The Autoscaler will leave panic mode if there has been no reason to react quickly during the stable window's timeframe.
+    When using panic mode, the Revision will not scale down to avoid churn.
+The Autoscaler will leave panic mode if there has been no reason to react quickly during the stable window timeframe.

 ### Stable window